junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 > they track Nick's location

-Dean is woke up by his phone ring.
+Dean is woken up by his phone ringing.

 He fumbles to pick it up without opening his eyes.

 Mr. Adler's voice clears his foggy brain effectively.
 "Dean?
 I hope I didn't disturb you.
 Are you feeling better today?"

 "Yes," Dean tries to say.
 But his throat is dry and hoarse from all the exhaustion of the previous night.
 Which, happens to be exactly what he can use.
-Dean coughs to clear his throat and makes sure the other end of the phone hears every sounds of vibration.
+Dean coughs to clear his throat and makes sure the other end of the phone hears every sound of vibration.
 "Yes, a little better now, Mr. Adler."

-"Good to hear," his supervisor answers politely, then cutting straight into the topic, "I'm calling to see if you're well enough to come back to work.
-You see, you've been here almost three weeks now, the first week you said it's a new bed problem, the second week, what was it again?
+"Good to hear," his supervisor answers politely, then cutting straight to the topic, "I'm calling to see if you're well enough to come back to work.
+You see, you've been here almost three weeks now.
+The first week you said it's a new bed problem and you couldn't sleep well.
+The second week, what was it again?
 You were yawning in every single morning meeting.
 And now you catch a cold.
 Dean, is there something I need to know?"

-Dean drags himself up from the bed slowly, using the free hand to press the throbbing temple.
+Dean drags himself up from the bed slowly, using his free hand to press the throbbing temple.
 "No, Sir," he answers formally.
 "Nothing to worry about.
-I'll report to office today.
+I'll report to the office today.
 You can count on that."

 "That's good to hear," Mr. Adler says in the same business cheerful tone.
 "Just remember, Dean, I liked you and your work used to be great, but the next performance review?
 It only evaluates the last six months.
 You don't want to look bad on the chart.
 You know what I mean?"

-"Yes, Mr. Adler, perfectly clear."
-Dean answers promptly, forcing the same cheerfulness.
+"Yes, Mr. Adler, perfectly clear," Dean answers promptly, forcing a similar level of cheerfulness.

-"Good, see you in office today."
+"Good, see you in the office today."
 The phone hangs up.

 He curses at the phone the minute he's sure the line is cut.

 It's barely seven.

-But no point lying back down now that he's already waken.
+But no point lying back down now that he's already woken.

-Dean has to really drag himself to the bathroom, then kitchen, to go through all the mundane routines that used to feel so easy.
-He finds his brain wondering what's the point of everything he's doing now.
-What's point of wearing suit and tie, what's the point of drinking rice milk, what's the point of packing salad for lunch, what's the point of going to work.
+Dean has to really drag himself to the bathroom, then the kitchen, to go through all the mundane routines that used to feel so easy.
+He finds his brain wondering what the point of everything he's doing now is.
+What's the point of wearing a suit and a tie, what's the point of drinking rice milk, what's the point of packing salad for lunch, what's the point of going to work.
 What's the point of all these things, instead of figuring out how to save people, hunt bad guys, when there's a murderer out there, killed four people, still hurting one of them even just to think about that.
 Who is his friend, who he doesn't know how he is now, who he doesn't know how to help.

 Dean thinks about that as he drives to the office.
 He thinks about that as he joins his meetings.
-He thinks about that as he replies emails. *There must be a reason,* the reasonable part of his brain supplies, which must also be the part that gets him to the Stanford and then gets him this job, a part that he's finding increasingly unfamiliar of. *There must be a reason all those other people are doing that, every single one of them, every single day.
+He thinks about that as he replies to emails. *There must be a reason,* the reasonable part of his brain supplies, which must also be the part that gets him to Stanford and then gets him this job, a part that he's finding increasingly unfamiliar of. *There must be a reason all those other people are doing that, every single one of them, every single day.
 What makes you so special?*

 Dean doesn't have a good answer for that last question.
-So he keeps busying his hand and brain with the job.
+So he keeps busying his hands and brain with the job.
 That's the only way he can keep the life running and Earth spinning, he thinks.
 Following this routine, just like everyone else.
 Because, there's nothing special about him, right?

 -- Well, except he happens to have a ghost roommate slash friend slash... something he doesn't know and doesn't want to think about.
 He's a ghost, after all.

-Dean feels more tired coming back home after a full day of putting on a smiley, formal, normal, businessman mask, than climbing all those stairs in the closed building to pick a lock and steal files the former night.
+Dean feels more tired coming back home after a full day of putting on a smiley, formal, normal, businessman mask, than climbing all those stairs in the closed building to pick a lock and steal files the previous night.
 He throws himself to the sofa, closing his eyes, not wanting to move. *What's the point of this life?* His mind is still stuck in the same loop. *What makes him so special?*

 He opens his eyes, and the first thing he sees is Cas's plant on the dining table.
 A new voice answers, *The point is to help people, and in this case, help Cas.
 And he's special, because he cares, and he can.*

 He sits up to get himself some dinner, stroking the leaves gently as he passes the table.
-The healthy, green leaves has a chilly, wet touch, reminding him of the ghost.
+The healthy, green leaves have a chilly, wet touch, reminding him of the ghost.

 Dean waits for the microwave oven to finish spinning, as he leans against the counter, calling the room tentatively, "Cas, you there?"